Whole genome sequence of the deep-sea sponge Geodia barretti (Metazoa, Porifera, Demospongiae).

 Steffen K, Proux-Wéra E, Soler L, Churcher A, Sundh J, Cárdenas P

 Sponges are among the earliest branching extant animals.
-As such, genetic data from this group is valuable for understanding the evolution of various traits and processes in other animals.
-However, like many marine organisms, they are notoriously difficult to sequence and hence genomic data is scarce.
-Here, we present the draft genome assembly for the North Atlantic deep-sea high-microbial abundance species Geodia barretti Bowerbank, 1858, from a single individual collected on the West coast of Sweden.
-The nuclear genome assembly has 4,535 scaffolds, an N50 of 48,447 bp and a total length of 144 Mbp; the mitochondrial genome is 17,996 bp long.
+As such, genetic data from this group are valuable for understanding the evolution of various traits and processes in other animals.
+However, like many marine organisms, they are notoriously difficult to sequence, and hence, genomic data are scarce.
+Here, we present the draft genome assembly for the North Atlantic deep-sea high microbial abundance species Geodia barretti Bowerbank 1858, from a single individual collected on the West Coast of Sweden.
+The nuclear genome assembly has 4,535 scaffolds, an N50 of 48,447 bp and a total length of 144 Mb; the mitochondrial genome is 17,996 bp long.
 BUSCO completeness was 71.5%.
-The genome was annotated using a combination of ab initio and evidence-based methods finding 31,884 protein coding genes.
+The genome was annotated using a combination of ab initio and evidence-based methods finding 31,884 protein-coding genes.

 Bioinformatics Long-term Support WABI [Collaborative]